amarmer/Lambda-Metaprogramming-LMP/README.md

 Bellow is implementation of factorial using LMP.

-Since lambda doesn't have name, in order to simplify calling it recursively, bellow is a helper function `RecursiveLambda`.
+Since lambda doesn't have name, in order to simplify calling it recursively, a helper function `RecursiveLambda` is used.

 ```C++
 template <typename FUNC, typename ...ARGS>